leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 Using this definition, `{{#example_eval Examples/Intro.lean four 1}}` is represented as `{{#example_eval Examples/Intro.lean four 0}}`.
 This definition is almost like the definition of `Bool` with slightly different names.
 The only real difference is that `succ` is followed by `(n : Nat)`, which specifies that the constructor `succ` takes an argument of type `Nat` which happens to be named `n`.
-The defined names `zero` and `succ` are in a namespace named after their type, so they must be referred to as `Nat.zero` and `Nat.succ`, respectively.
+The names `zero` and `succ` are in a namespace named after their type, so they must be referred to as `Nat.zero` and `Nat.succ`, respectively.

-Argument names may occur in Lean's error messages and in feedback provided when writing mathematical proofs.
+Argument names, such as `n`, may occur in Lean's error messages and in feedback provided when writing mathematical proofs.
 Lean also has an optional syntax for providing arguments by name.
 Generally, however, the choice of argument name is less important than the choice of a structure field name, as it does not form as large a part of the API.